Robert Kocharyan: Second Nagorno-Karabakh War and aftermath

 On 7 May 2021, Kocharian confirmed his intention to participate in the June 2021 snap parliamentary elections as part of a political alliance with the Armenian Revolutionary Federation and the Reborn Armenia party.
 The alliance was named Armenia Alliance and was led by Kocharyan.
 He lost the elections to Nikol Pashinyan and his Civil Contract party, with the election results showing the Armenia Alliance party had come in second with 21% of votes.
 After the conclusion of the election, Kocharyan and the Armenia Alliance party contested the votes and demanded an investigation into claims of voter fraud.
 Kocharyan declined to take his seat in the National Assembly and continues to lead the Armenia Alliance outside of parliament.

+Views

+Robert Kocharyan has long supported Armenia's close ties with Russia and considers Vladimir Putin a friend and ally.
+In a 2019 article in Sputnik-Armenia, he praised Russia's emerging role in global politics and was harshly critical of what he described as a pro-Western government following the 2018 Armenian revolution:

+Kocharyan suggests that relations between Turkey and Azerbaijan have further strengthened in recent years, "becoming a cornerstone in the context of the revived pan-Turkist aspirations, which pose a direct threat to Armenia and Nagorno-Karabakh".

+After Armenia's defeat, he calls for "full integration" with Russia and gives his support for Armenia to join Russian-led Union State.

 Personal life

 He and his wife, Bella Kocharyan, have three children: Sedrak, Gayane, and Levon, all of whom were born in Stepanakert.
 In addition to his native Armenian, Kocharyan speaks Russian and English.
 In his memoirs that were published in 2020, he admitted to having a poor command of standard Armenian, saying that he "had difficulties with writing and reading in Armenian".
 He attributes this to his homeland of Karabakh, where many local Armenians speak the local Karabakh dialect or Russian as their first language.
 Although he was baptized in the Armenian Apostolic Church by Archbishop Pargev Martirosyan in 1996, he has stated that he is not a believer.